A compendium of me, and other big words.

 For all that's changed, one thing remains the same: Good ideas win awards.
 But great ideas win awards and transform business.
 I've won nearly every major industry award.
-But I've chosen to only include work in my portfolio that contribute to the story of a brand rather than individual pieces of entertainment.
+But I've chosen to only include work in my portfolio that contributes to the story of a brand rather than individual pieces of entertainment.
 Gags can be easy.
 But ideas that demonstrate something bigger than the ad itself can have real impact.

 As a Creative Lead in Facebook’s Creative Shop, we partner with the world’s best agencies and the world’s most valuable brands to help build industry-shifting ideas.
 When you find yourself in rooms with some of the most creative and savviest marketers in the world, you learn a thing or two.
 This exposure to Facebook’s Creative Council, or any given global brand team I find myself talking to, has had a tremendous influence on me, informing my approach to brandcraft.